How Nye's argument develops:

 a patient: "Don't explain it to me.
 Go ahead and fix

 it."
-In the end we mostly decide which experts to
+Do we mostly decide which experts to trust.

 - Florman: "I do not fear the coming of a